A Guide to Graph Databases

 Financial services companies track behaviors and money flows across their account holders to upsell their services, detect fraud and prevent loss.
 Project managers track the interrelationships between vendors and timelines to plan and implement their project goals.
 Virtually every industry has some form of interaction or interrelationship that benefits from tracking flows of data and resources across various channels in an interconnected framework.

-In this article you will learn how graph databases can be used to simplify handling these relationships between data while also making it easier for developers and data analysts to use that data to drive business decisions.
+On this webpage, you will learn how graph databases can be used to simplify handling these relationships between data while also making it easier for developers and data analysts to use that data to drive business decisions.

 What is a graph database?